systemjs/systemjs/docs/system-api.md

 This is non-standard, but covers a use case that will be provided by the spec.

+#### SystemJS.isModule(Object) -> Boolean
+Type: `Function`

+Given any object, returns true if the object is either a SystemJS module or native JavaScript module object, and false otherwise.
+Useful for interop scenarios.

 #### SystemJS.newModule(Object) -> Module
 Type: `Function`